-Mr. de Oliveira, age 65, was appointed a director of AB in April 2017 and, since April 1, 2019, has served as Chairman of the Board of AB.
-Since March 2019, he has served as Chairman of the Board of EQH, Equitable Life and Equitable America.
-Mr. de Oliveira served as director of EQH from April 2018 until being appointed Chairman in 2019 and, similarly, served as director of each of Equitable Life and Equitable America until being appointed Chairman.
+Mr. de Oliveira, age 66, was appointed a director of AB in April 2017 and, since April 2019, has served as Chairman of the Board of AB.
+Since March 2019, he has served as Chairman of the Board of EQH, Equitable Financial and Equitable America.
+Mr. de Oliveira served as director of EQH from April 2018 until being appointed Chairman in 2019.
+He also previously served as a director of Equitable Financial and Equitable America from 2011 to 2018.
 He has been a director of AXA since 2010.
 Additionally, he serves as Managing Partner of the consulting firm Investment Audit Practice, LLC.
 Previously, Mr. de Oliveira held several executive positions at J.P.
 Morgan & Co. over the course of a 24-year tenure, including five years as chairman and Chief Executive Officer of J.P.
 Morgan Investment Management.
 He was also a member of J.P.
 Morgan's Management Committee from its inception in 1995.